Cabeza: History

-Folk History
+Folk history

 An often repeated and unsubstantiated story among the Chicanos and Tejanos is that barbacoa de cabeza was invented in Texas, specifically in the South of the state, by Tejano vaqueros (cowboys) who were supposedly paid by their Anglo bosses by giving them the unwanted parts, the offal, of the slaughtered cattle, ignoring the fact that barbacoa de cabeza has a long history throughout Mexico and South America.
 The story holds that such items as the head, the entrails, and meat trimmings such as the skirt were the origin of not only dishes like barbacoa de cabeza (head barbecue), but also dishes such as menudo (tripe soup) and fajitas or arracheras (grilled skirt steak), which they also claim to have invented.
-The hypothesis holds that such dishes were only known to South Texas, considering the limited number of heads, per carcass and the fact the meat was not available commercially, the barbacoa de cabeza tradition remained regional and relatively obscure for many years, probably familiar only to vaqueros, butchers, and their families.
+The hypothesis holds that such dishes were only known to South Texas.

 Boiled calf’s head and tongue, from the American cookbook “The American Home Cook Book” (1854).
 Beef head, tongue, sweetbreads, and brain, used to be a mainstream and highly prized dish in American cuisine.

 This story is extensively repeated and widely accepted by the American public, including scholars and writers.
 Some even go so far as to claim that the rich Texas ranchers were starving the Tejano population to death.
 But while it’s a widely accepted story, it has no evidence to support it.
 On the contrary, evidence shows that Tejanos were the ones giving away the calf heads and sweetbreads to Anglo-American and European arrivals to Texas in the 19th century as they themselves didn’t find them valuable.
 Auguste Fretelliere, a French colonist, remarked in 1843: